cncf/devstats-helm/README.md

 - [CNCF prod](https://devstats.cncf.io).

 # Shared steps for all nodes (master and workers)
-- In Ocarcle Cloud web interface your 4 nodes must have the following settings in NSG (network security group) and default security group of subnet:
+- In Ocacle Cloud web interface your 4 nodes must have the following settings in NSG (network security group) and default security group of subnet:
-- Allow all egress to CIDR 0.0.0.0/0.
+- Allow all egress to CIDR 0.0.0.0/0 (by all I mean all protocols/all ports).
 - Allow all ingress from CIDR: 10.0.0.0/16.
 - For each node's VNIC do: `oci network vnic update --vnic-id "ocid1.vnic.[...]" --skip-source-dest-check true`.
 - As root: `sudo bash`: